tnelson/school25/README.md

 ## Extending Forge

 Skyler and I sat down on Thursday and built a demo of how you can extend Forge, if you know Racket.
+This functionality isn't documented, and is subject to change.
+But it can still be very useful.

 Concretely, we built a new operator that repeats the `next_state` operator a given number of times.